Chapter 9.34

 C. Corrections staff shall mean employees of the corrections facility.

-E. Inmate shall mean any defendant sentenced by the Kent municipal court or another court to serve a period of confinement in the corrections facility.
+E. Inmate shall mean a defendant sentenced by the Kent municipal court or another court to serve a period of confinement in the corrections facility.

 F. The terms jail, imprisonment, or commitment, as those terms are used in a sentencing order of the court, shall mean confinement.

-G. Program shall mean electronic home detention or monitoring, work crew, work release, work time credit, day reporting, or other corrections facility programs as authorized by city ordinance or corrections facility policy.
+G. Program shall mean electronic home detention or monitoring, work programs, work release or other corrections facility program as authorized by statute, ordinance or corrections facility policy.
+A program may be nonsupervised, partially supervised, or supervised.

 H. Qualifying inmate shall mean an inmate who meets the conditions of participation in a corrections facility program as such conditions are set forth in the corrections facility policies and procedures applicable to such program.